 Event Management

-Methods for alert noise reduction
+Methods to reduce unwanted alert noise

 Event management reduces notification fatigue and helps your team focus on tackling the right issues at the right time.
 The following methods are effective ways to prevent notification fatigue: